 Stay Up to Date

-Throughout the project, interested community members can follow progress and provide feedback through this website, and at public events.
-The event schedule will be posted online.
+Throughout the project, interested community members can follow progress and provide feedback through the Alliance website, www.discoverycwa.org.